Optima Retail

 Scope and contributors

-The programme has brought together a broad and senior set of perspectives, including:
+The programme has brought together over a set of over 100 respondents across suppliers, retailers and commercial technology, including:

-• Supplier perspectives spanning SME challengers to top-10 FMCG organisations
+• Supplier perspectives from SME challengers to top-10 FMCG organisations

-• Retailer input, including Senior Buyers and central commercial functions
+• Retail input including Senior Buyers and central commercial teams

-• Data, technology and AI experts shaping the next generation of commercial tools and decision systems
+• Data, technology and AI experts shaping next-generation decision systems

-• Contributions from across the UK, US, DACH, Nordics and ANZ
+• Contributions from the UK, US, DACH, Nordics and ANZ

 This research directly informs: